SRGSSR/srgnetwork-apple/docs/README.md

 ## About

+A simple network library.

+🚧 **3rd party applications should not use this library until it reaches version 1.0, as its precise scope and API has not been defined yet.** 🚧

 ## Compatibility

 The library is suitable for applications running on iOS 9 and above.
 The project is meant to be opened with the latest Xcode version (currently Xcode 9).